nextcloud/documentation/developer_manual/core/theming.rst

 the updated core file or simply be deleted (or renamed for a test).

-For example if ``/settings/templates/apps.php`` gets updated by a new ownCloud version, and you have a ``/themes/MyTheme/settings/templates/apps.php`` in your template, you must merge the changes that where made within the update with the ones you did in your template.
+For example if ``/settings/templates/apps.php`` gets updated by a new Nextcloud version, and you have a ``/themes/MyTheme/settings/templates/apps.php`` in your template, you must merge the changes that where made within the update with the ones you did in your template.

-But this is unlikely and will be mentioned in the ownCloud release notes if it occurs.
+But this is unlikely and will be mentioned in the Nextcloud release notes if it occurs.

 How to change images and the logo